Wattie Buchan: Feuds with other musicians

 Buchan has been known for openly disliking former Dead Kennedys member Jello Biafra.
-The Exploited's song "I Hate You" is about Jello Biafra.
+The Exploited's song "USA" is about Jello Biafra.
 On the album Live at the White House, he introduces the song with an insult to Biafra and claims that he slept with his wife.
 On the same album, he dedicates the song "Wankers" to the artist Pushead, who claimed that he was neither paid nor credited for his work with the band, and the song "Daily News" to Maximumrocknroll.
 When asked in a documentary why he disliked Biafra, Buchan said that he could not remember.
 In May 2016, Buchan also criticised Slayer for refusing to allow the Exploited to appear on stage with them after the Exploited had allowed Slayer to cover [collaborating with Ice-T] three of their songs for the Judgment Night soundtrack for only a small payment.
 Buchan was asked which bands he liked after he criticised several other acts appearing at Amnesia Rockfest.
 Buchan responded by mentioning Charged GBH, Carcass, No Fun at All, Skinny Puppy, and Ministry.
 He also said of Slayer: "Slayer's okay.
 I mean, only some of their stuff is okay.
 I'll restrain myself from saying anything more about them."
 Buchan said about Real McKenzies: "I don't feel any special political bond with them – my brother, the drummer of the band, is a lot more conscious of Scottish politics.
 However, I've played with them a few times; they're total alcoholics.
 Good people: their gigs are always excitin'."

 Feud with Conflict

-After the appearance by the Exploited on Top of the Pops to perform Dead Cities in 1981, the hardcore punk band Conflict criticized the decision to appear on the programme with the song "Exploitation".
+After the appearance by the Exploited on Top of the Pops to perform "Dead Cities" in 1981, the hardcore punk band Conflict criticized the decision to appear on the programme with the song "Exploitation".
 This began a long-standing feud between the Exploited and Conflict, which divided the punk community and caused occasional clashes between the bands' fans (known as The Barmy Army for the Exploited and the Conflict Crew).

 Feud with Green Day

 At an awards ceremony for a music magazine, Buchan was presenting an award that was won by Green Day, a band that Buchan hates.
 Buchan had to present the award to Green Day.
-Buchan alleged that during the after-party Green Day member Billie Joe Armstrong confronted him and said "when you die, I'm going to be standing over your grave, laughing at ya."
+Buchan alleged that during the after-party Green Day member Billie Joe Armstrong confronted him and said "when you die, I'm going to be standing over your grave, and piss on it”.
 Buchan said he then responded to Armstrong, saying to Armstrong: "I've got something you'll never have, mate.
 You could have a big record company and loads of money but I've got something you'll never have, and that's respect from the punks.
 You can not buy that, you have to earn it."
 The two then had to be separated by onlookers.